Love in the Big City (novel)

-Love in the Big City is a novel by Sang Young Park.
+Love in the Big City (Korean: 대도시의 사랑법; RR: Daedosi-ui sarangbeop) is a novel by Sang Young Park.
+This is his second novel, a collection of four interconnected short stories, including the Young Writers' Prize winner "A Bite of Rockfish, Taste the Universe".

+A lighthearted, deeply personal look at love and separation among the free-spirited younger generation, it was published on July 1, 2019 in South Korea by Changbi Publishers.

+The original novel has been translated and published in 15 countries.
 Its English translation was published in 2021 by Grove Atlantic in the US and Tilted Axis Press in the UK, with Anton Hur as the translator.

-This is the first work made by Park that was published in English.
-It was longlisted for the International Booker Prize 2022.
+It was longlisted for the International Booker Prize 2022, the International Dublin Literary Award 2023, and the Prix Medicis award for foreign literature 2024.

 Development

-The book's English translator Anton Hur lives in South Korea.
-Hur stated that he found out about the author from reading Korean-language literary magazines, and he had little difficulty translating the dialog.
-He described the writing style as easy to translate, with what he jokingly called "an Anglo-Saxon vibe".
+In an interview with KBS News on December 26, 2021, Park stated that big cities are a better place for minorities to meet one another, as they are spaces where more people naturally gather.
+He also expressed the view that big cities symbolize modern life and declared that "We are surrounded by many people all day long, but I think the more we are surrounded, the more solitary we become," adding that the spatial quality of the city is a central theme of the novel.
+According to Park, the novel was titled Love in the Big City because he believes that within such urban spaces, what may appear to be a unique or marginalized form of love could ultimately be understood as a universal one.

 Content

-The true name of the narrator, a gay man who is HIV positive, is never revealed.
-Some individuals call him "Mr. Park" and some call him "Mr. Young".
-The narrator refers to the HIV virus as "Kylie" as in Kylie Minogue.
+The narrator, Park Young, is a gay man who is HIV positive.
+He refers to the HIV virus as "Kylie" as in Kylie Minogue.
 He majored in the French language in university.
 His mother is an Evangelical Christian; Kirkus Reviews refers to her as "acidic" and "ailing".
 At one time his mother sent him to a gay conversion therapy center.

 The novel jumps around in time instead of having a progressive linear development.
 The majority of the book chronicle's the narrator's time with long time partner Gyu-ho.
 It also includes a female character named Jaehee, a fellow French major, who becomes the narrator's friend while he is in his 20s.
 The narrator and Jaehee live in an apartment for a time and discuss their love lives.
 They distance after Jaehee marries and the narrator moves back with his parents.

 The novel is divided into four sections, each with one narrative.